mrinmoy-765/System-Management/README.md

-# SinodTech — Sales, Inventory & CRM System
+#  Sales, Inventory & CRM System

 A business application for managing products, sales, customer relationships, and employee KPI tracking, built with Laravel (API) and React (frontend).